 - Make friends with colleagues in related functions such as risk management, compliance, internal audit, site security/facilities and IT.
 Take time to explain to them how an ISMS will support what they do, and garner their explicit support for the implementation project.
 These people are often influential with senior management.

-- Present ISO27k as a practical solution to the organization’s current and future business problems rather than an academic set of controls or generic good pracices.
+- Present ISO27k as a practical solution to the organisation’s current and future business problems rather than an academic set of controls or generic good pracices.
 Solutions are more palatable than controls.
 Focus on the business outcomes of the ISMS rather than the ISMS itself.
 Continue to sell the ISMS as a solution to business needs and encourage other managers involved with security to adopt a similar business-focused attitude.
 Seek out and exploit strategic alignments.

 - Remember that if the business is to adopt ISO27k and take on board a culture change, it should both be, and be perceived as, empowering and enabling rather than restrictive and disabling.

 - Tone down the technobabble and learn business-speak.
 Remember, IT is only part of the ISMS albeit an important one.
 Make a special effort to reach out to, inform and engage senior management up to board level: their understanding and support for the ISMS will facilitate the numerous changes necessary to business processes and systems as they are secured, and conversely their active or passive resistance will make your job much harder.
 Consider starting your management-level security awareness activities early in the ISMS implementation - even before your project is proposed and approved.

 - Celebrate successes.
 Take every opportunity to write-up and share situations in which information security helps the organisation mitigate risks.
 Case studies and direct quotations from managers or staff who appreciate the value of the ISMS all help to spread the word: security is as much about saying “Yes!” as “No!”

 Got other tips?
 Please contact us directly or by all means share your good ideas with the ISO27k Forum.